maher2603/FinalProject/README.md

 'python manage.py runserver' in the root directory

 To start the frontend, run the following command:
-'npm install' then 'npm run dev' in the frontend directory
+'npm install' in the frontend directory which will install the node_modules folder Then run 'npm run dev' also in the frontend directory

 References:
 background1.mp4 - sourced from Pexels - free to use - https://www.pexels.com/video/time-lapse-video-of-traffic-1860079/